DeckofAdventures/TheGame/docs/1_Mechanics/05_Vulnerabilities.md

 **Eye for an Eye**

-- Description: You’re spiteful and can’t let an attacker get away.
+- Description: Youâ€™re spiteful and canâ€™t let an attacker get away.
 - Mechanic: If you attack in combat, you must target the enemy who hit you most recently.
 - Type: Major

 **Frail Form**

-- Description: Through age, birth, or accident, your body is different from others’ and you find it hard to keep up.
+- Description: Through age, birth, or accident, your body is different from othersâ€™ and you find it hard to keep up.
 - Mechanic: When you take this Vulnerability, your combat speed is reduced by two spaces.
 When making a check to traverse terrain, draw with the Lower Hand.
 - Type: Major